CariZa/kubernetes-util-generate-kubeconfig/README.md

     > generate_certs.sh - this creates cert files using openssl

-    > generate.sh - this takes the provided templates, and replaces values using the envs.sh values
+    > generate_kubeconfig.sh - this takes the provided templates, and replaces values using the envs.sh values

 To run the scripts just run:

     $ sh generate.sh

+You will see two files in the generated/ folder

+    kubeconfig_data.yaml
+    kubeconfig_file.yaml

+For external use use the kubeconfig_data.yaml

+The kubeconfig_file.yaml file can only really be used on the same node it was created, so not very useful, just used originally to confirm the certs were correct.

 ### Troubleshooting